ACM40960/project-Pyate/README.md

 this market lies within the customer itself.
 The Main Objective is to

-•	Finding the % of Churn Clients and clients that keep in with the dynamic services.
+•	Find the % of Churn Clients and clients that keep in with the dynamic services.

-•	Analyzing the information in terms of different highlights mindful for customer Churn
+•	Analyze the information in terms of different highlights to understand reasons for customer Churn

-•	Finding a most suited machine learning show for rectify classification of Churn and non-churn customers.
+•	Find a most suited machine learning model to predict Churn and non-churn customers.

 # Clone the Project :